Alison Mau: Career

 In 2014, Mau commenced a radio talkback host career at RadioLIVE.
 She began the four-year gig at talkback station RadioLIVE, initially in an early afternoon co-host slot with Willie Jackson.
 She then moved to host the daily RadioLive Drive radio show.
 During her time with RadioLIVE, Mau also contributed as a fill-in host on 2014's The Paul Henry Show on TV3, which was simulcast on RadioLIVE and across multi-media platforms.

 In December 2017, Mau announced her departure from her daily RadioLIVE Drive radio show in February 2018.
 Mau said she had been "incredibly fortunate" to spend four years at the station learning the radio business.
 "Having spent my early career in print journalism – then more than 20 years in television – radio was a new frontier for me.
 I leave with a store of cross-platform skills I could only have dreamed of back then," Mau said.
 She would not be drawn on her plans for 2018, saying "it's a bit too early to make those details public".

 Mau is currently an Op-ed columnist at The Sunday Star-Times weekend newspaper, and she is contributor on the Stuff.co.nz news portal website, published by Fairfax Digital, a division of Fairfax New Zealand Ltd.

 Mau currently leads a team of journalists at Stuff investigating sexual harassment in New Zealand.
 Mau launched the 2018 national #metoonz investigation into sexual harassment, supported by Stuff.
 She says it is an opportunity for Kiwis - mainly women, but men too - to bring their tormentors to account.
 The #metoonz project - which references the celebrity #metoo social movement - is for people who wanted to have a voice but didn't know where to go.
 She felt the size of New Zealand had held back the #metoo movement, with women and men reluctant to speak out for fear of losing their jobs or their careers in our smaller industries.
 Stuff's Editorial Director Mark Stevens said a team of journalists would help investigate the potential stories that emerged, and journalists Cecile Meier and Michelle Duff will work closely with Ms Mau.
 Mau confirmed to Radio New Zealand Mediawatch that she will respond to every person who gets in touch before any individual's stories are passed on to journalists.

 Personal life

 Mau met Simon Dallow on a Contiki Tours tour in Europe in 1989.
-The pair began working together at TVNZ in 1994 and married in 1996.
+The pair first worked together at TVNZ in 1994 and married in 1996.
 The couple divorced in 2009.
 They have two children.
 In 2010, following rumours of a same-sex relationship, she stated publicly that she is bisexual.
 She became engaged to Karleen Edmonds in February 2012.